-SGRIL earns commissions and other fees from the sale and purchase of stocks by its clients, from new and follow-on offerings of Limited Partnerships managed by RCIC and from the sale of private placements to its clients.
-SAM USA earns revenue in the form of management fees and performance fees from the management of Managed Accounts.
+SGRIL earns commissions and other fees from the sale and purchase of stocks by its clients, from new and follow-on offerings of limited partnerships managed by RCIC and from the sale of private placements to its clients.
+SAM USA earns revenue in the form of management fees and performance fees from the management of managed accounts.

-For the year ended December 31, 2019, Brokerage has total net revenue was \$28.1 million compared to \$32.2 million for the fiscal year ended December 31, 2018.
-As of December 31, 2019, SCP and GRIL had 64 employees.
+For the year ended December 31, 2020, brokerage has total revenue was \$30.7 million compared to \$21.2 million for the fiscal year ended December 31, 2019.